mathuin/TopoMC/README.md

 ## Retrieving the map data

 Due to changes in the USGS web services, TopoMC no longer downloads files directly from the USGS.
-Instead, the files must be downloaded using the [National Map viewer](http://nationalmap.gov/viewer.html).
+Instead, the files must be downloaded using the [National Map viewer](http://viewer.nationalmap.gov/viewer/).

 1. Open the viewer, and find your region of interest.
 Then click the "Download Data" button on the top of the browser frame to the right.

 2. Select the region with your mouse, and in the next window, select "Land Cover" and "Elevation", then click "Next".

 3. For "Land Cover", select any files marked "National Land Cover Database 2011 - Land Cover - 3x3 Degree Extents".
-For the majority of cases, only one file will be required.
+    * As the page says, clicking on the products will reveal their footprints on the map.
+More than one product may be required to cover your entire region of interest.
+Be sure to select all relevant products required to cover your region.
+For the majority of cases, only one file will be required for land cover.

 4. Click the "Elevation" bar to bring up the elevation files.
 These choices are more complex.
 Tips to keep in mind:
-    * As the page says, clicking on the products will reveal their footprints on the map.
-More than one product may be required to cover your entire region of interest.
-Be sure to check all products required to cover your region.
+	* More regions will require multiple elevation files than multiple land cover files, so it is even more important to select all relevant products for elevation.
 	* The highest resolution will give the best results.
 1/9 arc-second is better than 1/3 arc-second which is better than 1 arc second.
 Not all regions have 1/9 arc-second coverage -- in those cases, select 1/3 arc-second data.
 	* The only format currently supported for elevation data is IMG.

 5. After you click the "Next" button again, you will have one more opportunity to review your order before checkout.
-When you have reviewed your order, check out and give your email address to the USGS so they can email you when your files are ready.
+When you have reviewed your order and confirmed that you indeed have all the files necessary to cover your region of interest, check out and give your email address to the USGS so they can email you when your files are ready.
 SAVE THAT EMAIL!
 Not only will it contain links for downloading the data you requested, it will also contain the coordinates of your selection.
 These will be needed for building the Minecraft world.
 The coordinates will look like this:

 	```
 	(-70.261, 42.009), (-70.11, 42.09)